 Another option to help people manage is the use of a Therapeutic Noise Generator, a device which looks like a hearing aid and is recommended for people with no hearing loss.
 It produces a blend of external sounds which stimulate fibres of the hearing nerve, helping deviate attention away from the tinnitus.

 Cognitive Behaviour Therapy (CBT), offered by clinical psychologists, can also be effective in alleviating distress and adapting to tinnitus.
 CBT is threefold: changing the way a person perceives tinnitus; teaching ways to focus attention away from tinnitus; and achieving control over stress.

 For the vast majority of people there is no specific surgical procedure that provides a treatment for tinnitus.
 However, following successful surgical treatment for some ear problems, tinnitus may sometimes disappear (e.g. otosclerosis, middle ear effusion).

 Accurate diagnosis and treatment of Meniere’s disease may also result significantly reduced tinnitus.

-Unfortunately, research has yet to discover a cure for Tinnitus, but your local Adelaide Digital Hearing Solutions could provide you with guidance to help you manage your Tinnitus condition.
+Unfortunately, research has yet to discover a cure for Tinnitus, but your local Adelaide Digital Hearing Solutions clinic can provide you with guidance to help you manage your Tinnitus condition.
 A clinical assessment is recommended for those who experience the symptoms of Tinnitus, call 1300 674 934, or click here to book a free* Tinnitus assessment.

 *No cost hearing assessments are only available to persons aged 26 years or older.